tchannagiri/DSBplot/README.md

 Figure[0] y-range: -17.0 to 41.8125
 ```

-The Kamada-Kawaii and Radial layouts may similarily be plotted using the commands:
+The Kamada-Kawaii and Radial layouts may similarily be plotted using the commands (this will only work if the kaleido package is installed, see [Installation](#installation)):

 ```
 # PowerShell